brewinn/Roadrunner-CellCounter/README.md

 ## Description

 A work-in-progress automated cell counter.
-The program will receive z-stacked microscope images as input, and return the cell count as output, possibly along with the set of points designating the cells in the image.
+Ultimately, the program will receive z-stacked microscope images as input, and return the cell count as output, possibly along with the set of points designating the cells in the image.

 ## Table of Contents